TheBlueAlgae/TheBlueAlgae/README.md

 I hope everyone can enjoy the life and be energetic everyday!

-Well, you can contact with me by using English or Chinese.
+Well, you can contact me by using English or Chinese.
 Hope we will have pleasure conversations.😊

 ### The programming languages I am learning and using: